 \section{Rescaling by Github}

-Figure~\ref{fig:fig4_python} shows Python's progressive rise as the dominant language for an increasing number of programming tasks.
-However, even though SO may provide a useful dataset to define such programming tasks, it is not guaranteed to be representative of programmers across the world.
+Fig.~\ref{fig:fig_python} shows Python's progressive rise as the dominant language used in an increasing number of programming skills.
+However, even though SO may provide a useful dataset to define such programming skills, it is not guaranteed to be representative of programmers across the world.
 To assess this problem, we compare counts of programmers on SO to comparable ones on GitHub.
 GitHub is the world's largest software development collaboration platform and therefore offers a good representation of the global software development sector.
 In particular, we collect information on the (self-reported) countries of residence on GitHub and (observed) language use between 2020 and 2022~\citep{GitHub2025InnovationGraph}.
-Figure~\ref{fig:language_change_fixed}a compares SO to GitHub user counts at the level of countries, languages and country-language combinations.
+Fig.~\ref{fig:language_change_fixed}a compares SO to GitHub user counts at the level of countries, languages and country-language combinations.
 This shows that user numbers are highly correlated across the two platforms, with correlations ranging from 0.75 to 0.93.

 Nevertheless, some languages are better represented on SO than others.
-This may affect our analysis of how dominant a language is for a given task.
+This may affect our analysis of how dominant a language is in a given skill.
 In Fig.~\ref{fig:language_change_fixed}b we attempt to correct for this, by reweighting the user counts by language using their observed shares on GitHub.
 This reweighting ensures that the distribution of users across language on SO mimics the one on GitHub.
 Because we only have GitHub information for the years 2020, 2021 and 2022, the analysis is limited to those years.
-Also with reweighted user counts, Python leads in most tasks, albeit with round 50, in somewhat fewer tasks than what we report in the main text.
-The ordering of the remaining languages is mostly unchanged as well, except for C\#, which was somewhat more prominent before rescaling user counts.
+Also with reweighted user counts, Python leads in most skills, albeit with around 50, in somewhat fewer skills than what we report in the main text.
+The ordering of the remaining languages also remains mostly unchanged, except for C\#, which was somewhat more prominent before rescaling user counts.
 Moreover, also the most prominent temporal patterns over the 3-year time period are mostly left unchanged.
-Figure~\ref{fig:language_change_fixed}b retains the rise of Python and the drops of Java and PHP, as well as the relative stability in these years of JavaScript, validating the results shown in the main text.
+Fig.~\ref{fig:language_change_fixed}b retains the rise of Python and the drops of Java and PHP, as well as the relative stability in these years of JavaScript, validating the results shown in the main text.